Aussie Rock Legends John 'Swanee' Swan & Dave Gleeson Announce One-Off Gig At The Gov

 READ MORE: The Saints Remaining Members Reunite with Rock Legends for Australian Tour

 Glesso formed hard rockers The Screaming Jets in 1989 with guitarists Grant Walmsley and Richard Lara, bassist Paul Woseen and drummer Brad Heaney.
-Along with the likes of The Angles and The Choirboys, The Screaming Jets quickly became pub rock favourites and regulars on the live scene.
+Along with the likes of The Angels and The Choirboys, The Screaming Jets quickly became pub rock favourites and regulars on the live scene.

 As well as being the only original member of The Screaming Jets still part of the band, Glesso also took up the mantle of The Angels’ lead singer between 2011-2023 and is a staple on Triple M, hosting his own nightly rock show.